ericwbailey/ericwbailey.website/source/published/on-inclusive-personas-and-inclusive-user-research.md

 **Disability is too big to be reduced to a set of personas**.

-Radical participatory design encourages evolving our practices by encouraging us to move away from the common structures that define traditional user research roles, responsibilities, and practices.
+Radical participatory design encourages evolving our practices by having us to move away from the common structures that define traditional user research roles, responsibilities, and practices.

 And this moving away is okay!
 Evolving our approach can help, especially where “best practice” may operate to our collective detriment—especially where disability research is concerned.
 Remember, practices evolve with the times.
-Here, consider how [focus groups have fallen out of favor](https://www.mulebooks.com/just-enough-research).
+Here, consider how [focus groups have quite rightly fallen out of favor](https://www.mulebooks.com/just-enough-research).

 ### Learn to let go